Wedding Thank-You Note Wording

 Step 1: Start Early

 Wedding thank-you note prep starts months before you unwrap that first gift.
 Remember that guest list your whole family weighed in on?
 Do yourself a favor and make a copy of it.
 Add a column for gifts and wedding thank-you notes.
-This allows you to keep a record of what you've received (and from whom) while logging your note progress as you go.
+This allows you to keep a record of which registry gifts you've received (and from whom) while logging your note progress as you go.
 Who doesn't love checking something off a list?
 It's easy to think you've already sent a thank-you for your wedding gift when you're penning so many notes—trust us.
 Best of all, you won't have to hunt for your cousin's mailing address.

 Step 2: Stock Up